Baked Beans À La Différence

 • adjust the seasoning, sweetness and acidity to your taste

-• Add in the beans and cook them in the sauce for 10 minutes, stirring gently so as not to break the beans, and adding a little water if the sauce starts to get too think
+• Add in the cooked beans to the sauce and and simmer for 10 minutes, stirring gently so as not to break the beans.
+Add a little water if the sauce gets too think

 I first tried this savory snack in London, UK.
 A very special area of west London known as Southall, famous for it’s sumptouous Indian textiles (my raison d’etre: I wanted sari material for my home, not person) and the best curries outside of India, possibly in the world (my real excuse)

-Dhokla is a savoury snack made from fermented chick pea or yellow-split pea batter steamed into a cake, then garnished with an aromatic oil of mustard seed, curry leaf, dried red chilli and hing
+Dhokla is a savoury snack made from fermented chick pea or yellow-split pea batter steamed into a cake, then garnished with an aromatic oil of mustard seed, curry leaf, dried red chilli and asafoetida, also known as hing

 1. Indian cuisine is highly regional and to enjoy the best food it’s best to stick to the local fair